 The survey included several sociodemographic correlates like sex (male or female) and age of the student, but also information on the parental educational level as a measure of the social-economic status of the student.
 Parental educational level was divided into the educational level of the mother and the educational level of the father.
 In the remainder of the study, only the mother's educational attainment is included as it acts as a better predictor of the social-economic status (Chen et al., 2018) when compared to the father's level of education.
-The highest education level of the mother ranged from 1 to 6 (1 = no education, 2 = elementary school, 3 = secondary school, 4 = post-secondary education, 5 = university graduate, 6 = doctoral degree), with the modal value equals to 4.
-The sociodemographic correlates will be used as background variables.
+The highest education level of the mother ranged from 1 to 6 (1 = 10 education, 1 =